thinkhero/dcrdocs/docs/faq/proof-of-stake/general.md

 #### 2. What are tickets?

 A ticket is a token you buy to participate in the PoS system.
-You can buy tickets through the command line interface of dcrctl, or through a GUI like Decrediton[^1].
+You can buy tickets through the command line interface of hcctl, or through a GUI like Decrediton[^1].
 Whenever you buy a ticket, you pay the current ticket price and a ticket fee using your HC.
 When a ticket is purchased, it goes to a temporary "mempool".
 20 tickets can be mined into each block and tickets are chosen to be mined based on their fee per kilobyte.
 Since there is a limited number of tickets that can mined into blocks at a given price (2880), there may be competition to get tickets mined.
 In this case, you can increase the fee you're willing to pay to get your ticket(s) mined.
 Once your ticket is mined it will move from the current 'allmempool' to the 'immature' ticket pool.
 After 256 blocks